top of page

 Cotton candy

-When I was a young child we had little money.
+When I was a child, we had little money.
 I remember going to carnivals from time to time.
-On at least one occasion, my mother let me to buy some cotton candy.
+On at least one occasion, my mother let me buy some cotton candy.
 How exciting that was!

 Did that cotton candy bring me happiness?
-It did to the degree that it reinforced in my mind my mother’s love for me, and that she could take care of me.
-And, clearly, I was grateful for it.
+It did to the degree that it reinforced my mother’s love for me and that she could care for me.
+And I was grateful for it.
 But as adults, we must not rely on other people's actions to "make us happy."

 Possessions